MaximoMoyer/Favorite-Projects-During-School/Netflix_Dashboard - (CSS,HMTL,JS)/README.md

 3) A lolliop chart showing the 21 most common director acting pairings on Netflix.

 4) In depth discussion on the data, choice of visualizes, and conclusions.
+(At the bottom of the dashboard)